vmware/ansible-for-nsxt/README.md

 The nsx_certificate.crt file generated as output from the above command contains the public key certificate. the file nsx_certificate.p12 file contains the public and private key generated.
 The path of nsx_certificate.p12 file has to be set in the environment variable NSX_MANAGER_CERT_PATH.

+Note: In case '-extension usr_cert' option doesn't does work, then usr_cert has to be explicitly defined in openssl.conf file.
 # Interoperability

 The following versions of NSX are supported: